 This is one more way the system doesn’t allow you to grow.
 Why is that most success stories you hear are of people who either did not get education or dropped out?
 That is because those stories are fascinating.
 Nobody wants to know about stories where the protagonist studied a lot for good grades and carved out success for himself.
 These guys are all around you.

 Even today when it comes to studies, parents will ground students by stopping games.
 Physical and virtual.

 Today’s school curriculum has added physical activities and project based learning but schools are implementing them only to fulfill obligations not because they believe it’s true.

-Is it possible for us as parents to forget marks and let the children learn on their own?
+Is it possible for education in Modern India to forget marks and let the children learn on their own?
 Let them finish the projects, give them time to learn on their own?